georgianahaldeman/georgianahaldeman.github.io/_pages/about.md

   - /about.html
 ---

 I am a CSed researcher and currently working as a Visiting Assistant Professor (VAP) at Colgate University.
-Prior I did my PhD at Rutgers University under the supervision of Thu Nguyen and He Zhu.
-Before conducting research in CSed, I did research in large distributed scientific workflows.
+Prior I did my PhD at Rutgers University under the supervision of [Thu D. Nguyen](https://thu-d-nguyen.cs.rutgers.edu) and [He Zhu](https://herowanzhu.github.io).
+Before conducting research in CSed, I did research in large distributed scientific workflows under the supervision of [Manish Parashar](http://manishparashar.org) and in cryptography under the supervision of [David Cash](https://people.cs.uchicago.edu/~davidcash/).

 ## Currently Teaching